intrip/laravel-authentication-acl/FEATURES.md

 - Can create groups and permissions and associate permissions to user or group
 - Any user can have multiple groups and permissions
 - Handles login throttling and password recovery
-- Captcha integration from PlayThru.com or reCAPTCHA
+- Configurable captcha integration
-- Password strength
+- Password strength check
+- User banning
 - Dashboard
 - Infinite custom profile fields!
 - Can create custom menu items with configurable permissions